 - Begin by mixing flour, sugar, baking powder and spices together.

-- Cut the butter into the flour mixture until crumbly
+- Rub the butter into the flour mixture until crumbly.

-- In a separate bowl, mix the eggs, milk and pumpkin puree.
+- In a separate bowl, mix the eggs, ¼ cup milk and pumpkin puree.
 If you have a blender it will take less than 30 seconds to whizz them together.

 - Add the wet ingredients into the dry and mix gently so all the flour is incorporated.

-- Blend softened cream cheese with maple syrup until well mixed.
+- To make frosting, blend softened cream cheese with maple syrup until well mixed.

 - Drizzle over pumpkin scones.